 Fig. S 5.
 GL mAB IgG2a A044 not F127 inhibited IgE F127 induced mast cell activation in vivo in a does’ dependent manner.
 (A), Scheme of the ear prick to determine mast cell degranulation in vivo.
 Mice were given intravenous injections of 10 μg mouse IgE F127and/or IgG2a GL A044 (10 μg, 50 μg and 100 μg ).
 Twenty-four hours later, each mouse was injected with 200 μl Evans blue dye via i.v. and challenged with 20 μg Fel d 1 Dimer on the outer ear skin 25 min later.
 The quantification of degranulation of mast cells was determined by the degree of dye extravasation measured at an OD of 595 nm after digestion of the ears.
 (B), strong mast degranulation was observed in the mice loaded with IgE F127 and was inhibited in combination of IgG2a GL A044 in a does dependent manner.
 (C), the dye was extracted from the collected ears by digestion with KOH overnight at 37°C. After fully digestion H3PO4 was added and the supernatants were collected and measured at an OD of 595 nm to for quantification.
 The results show the means ± SEMs of the OD595 and data shown are representative for 5 independent experiments.

 Fig. S 6.
 Low affinity GL mABs inhibited IgE A044 induced passive systematic anaphylaxis in vivo via blocking FcγRIIb.
 (A), Scheme of the passive systematic anaphylaxis to determine mast cell degranulation in vivo.
 Mice were passively sensitized with 10μg Fel d1-specific IgE A044 by intravenous tail vain injection.
-The next day either 100μg IgG2as (A044 or A044GLor F127 or F127 GL) or 100μg IgG2as combined with AT128 monoclonal antibody against mouse FcγRIIb receptor were injected intravenously.
+The next day either 100μg IgG2as (A044 or A044GLor F127 or F127 GL) or 100μg IgG2as combined with AT128 mAb against mouse FcγRIIb were injected intravenously.
 After 24h mice were challenged by intravenous injection of 5μg Fel d 1.
 Body-core temperature was measured immediately before and every 10 min after antigen-challenge for 60 min.
-(B), a strong drop of the body-core temperature was observed in the mice loaded with IgE A044 alone and IgE A044 combined with IgG2a A044 GL but was inhibited in combination of IgG2a F127 GL/F127 M/A044 M. However, the inhibition of systematic anaphylaxis induced by F127 GL/F127 M was abolished upon the administration of AT128 monoclonal antibody against mouse FcγRIIb receptor.
+(B), a strong drop of the body-core temperature was observed in the mice loaded with IgE A044 alone and IgE A044 combined with IgG2a A044 GL but was inhibited in combination of IgG2a F127 GL/F127 M/A044 M. However, the inhibition of systematic anaphylaxis induced by F127 GL/F127 M was abolished upon the administration of AT128 mAb against mouse FcγRIIb.
 The results show the means ± SEMs of the temperatures and data shown are representative for 5 independent experiments.